ch1ndra/rdJPEG/README.md

 * Requires GCC (and the accompanying toolchain)
 * Requires GNU make

-# To compile and build the jpeg library, run
+# To compile/build the jpeg library, run
 make jpglib

-# To also compile the utility program (jpg2bmp) run
+# To also compile/build the utility program (jpg2bmp) run
 make all

-That's all folks.
+# That's all folks.